phdbaloo/dotconfig/README.md

 - [x] Terminal theme (Kitty)
 - [x] Add bg images dir inside the repo
 - [x] Add vscode settings config as well
-- [ ] Create cheatsheet for vim commands and tmux commands to memorize asap or see how to add them inside the current cmd cheatsheet
+- [ ] Create cheatsheet for vim commands and tmux commands
 - [ ] Add correct symlinks for each file
 - [ ] Create a bash script to automatically setup the config